cormullion/Thebes.jl/docs/src/basics.md

 ![line example](assets/figures/helix4.svg)

-The default gfunction's arguments consist of two pairs of points (a pair of 3D points, and a pair of 2D points), not just two of each, and Luxor's trusty old `line()` function is the default action, connecting the 2D pair.
+The default gfunction's arguments consist of two pairs of points (a pair of 3D points, and a pair of 2D points), not just two of each, and Luxor's trusty `line()` function is the default action, connecting the 2D pair.

-Or we could provide a custom gfunction to draw multicoloured arrows instead:
+Or you could provide a custom gfunction to draw multicoloured arrows instead:

 ```@example
 using Thebes, Luxor # hide